-But there are certain things you might want to put in your body during that time of the month that will actually only make your symptoms even worse.
+Listen, if you get periods, you don't need me to tell you how not-fun they can be to deal with.
+But there are certain things you might be putting in your body during that time of the month that will actually only make your symptoms even worse.

-While there's a general list of ways alcohol can impact women during menstruation, the effects still vary from person to person.
+Of course, while there's a general list of ways alcohol can impact people during menstruation, the effects still vary from person to person.

 Nutritionist Stephanie Dunne tells Elite Daily,